Eccie-K/visualization-assignment/README.md

 - A heat map that shows correlation in StockCode, Quantity, Price, Customer ID, Country
 - A histogram showing distribution of price vs Quantity

-<h3>2. african_crises.csv<h/3>
+<h4>2. african_crises.csv</h4>

 The data shows the state of economy of thirteen African countries between the year 1870 to 2013.
 The data has the following columns:

-1.case: The order of countries in number i.e  case 1 is Angola 2.cc3: Code of the country
+1. case: The order of countries in number i.e  case 1 is Angola
+2. cc3: Code of the country
-3.country: Names of the countries
+3. country: Names of the countries
-4.year: respective year
+4. year: respective year
-5.systemic_crisis: 0 indicates crisis while 1 indicates no crisis
+5. systemic_crisis: 0 indicates crisis while 1 indicates no crisis
-6.exch_usd: Shows the exchange rate in US dollars 7.domestic_debt_in_default: The domestic debt for particular countries 8.sovereign_external_debt_default: External debt for particular countries 9.gdp_weighted_default: gross domestic product 10.inflation_annual_cpi: Inflation based on consumer price index 11.independence: 0 indicates not inependent, 1 indicates independence 12.currency_crises: 0 indicates crisis, 1 indicates no crisis 13.inflation_crises: 0 indicates inflation crises, 1 indicates no crisis 14.banking_crisis: 0 indicates banking crises, 1 indicates no crises
+6. exch_usd: Shows the exchange rate in US dollars
+7. domestic_debt_in_default: The domestic debt for particular countries
+8. sovereign_external_debt_default: External debt for particular countries
+9. gdp_weighted_default: gross domestic product
+10. inflation_annual_cpi: Inflation based on consumer price index
+11. independence: 0 indicates not inependent, 1 indicates independence
+12. currency_crises: 0 indicates crisis, 1 indicates no crisis
+13. inflation_crises: 0 indicates inflation crises, 1 indicates no crisis
+14. banking_crisis: 0 indicates banking crises, 1 indicates no crises

-</h3>The data has been visualized as follows:</h3>
+</h5>The data has been visualized as follows:</h5>

 - Two Pi charts  showing state of banking crisis and state of independence
 - A heat map showing correlation in sovereign external debt, gross domestic product weighted default  and inflation annual consumer price index